PHBS State of the Art Building

 HSBC Business School's New Building

-In 2013, HSBC Business School will relocate to a new building next to the University Town library.
+In November 2013, HSBC Business School relocated to its new building next to the University Town library.
 The building is the largest Business School building in the world.
 The building features innovative teaching and research space, built-in teaching resources, and a number of seminar and lecture rooms.
-The building was funded through the generous support of HSBC, and classes are expected to start in the new building in fall 2013.
+The building was funded through the generous support of HSBC.

 The building includes 12 classrooms for the dual-master program, 4 classrooms for the MBA program, 3 classrooms for the EMBA program, 8 classrooms for the EDP program, 2 small meeting rooms, 8 conference rooms, and 10 seminar rooms.